blackcaer/SkinLookup/README.md

 ## How to run

-Backend server:
+You have to have python,pip and npm installed to run this project.

+Do it in cmd instead of powershell.

+**Backend server**:

-`cd backend`
+- `cd backend`

-Create virtual enviroment: `python -m venv venv`
+- Create virtual enviroment: `python -m venv venv`

-Activate virtual enviroment: `.\venv\scripts\activate `
+- Activate virtual enviroment: `".\venv\scripts\activate"`
 (if it's not activating try using cmd instead of powershell)

-If (venv) is present before your directory in terminal, install required packages:
+- If (venv) is present before your directory in terminal, install required packages:
-`pip install requirements.txt`
+`pip install -r requirements.txt`

-~~Migrate django db if needed:
+- ~~Migrate django db if needed:
 `python manage.py migrate`~~

-Run Django server:
+- Run Django server:
-`python runserver`
+`python manage.py runserver`

-Server should run on http://127.0.0.1:8000/
+- Server should run on http://127.0.0.1:8000/

-Frontend server: (in other console):
+**Frontend server** (in other console):

-`cd frontend/`
+- `cd frontend/`

-Install required packages: `npm install`
+- Install required packages: `npm install`

-Create build: `npm run build`
+- Create build: `npm run build` (should take around 2 minutes)

-Start app: `npm run start`
+- Start app: `npm run start`

-If doesn't work for some reason run in developement mode\*: `npm run dev`
+- If doesn't work for some reason run in developement mode\*: `npm run dev`

+- Server should run at http://localhost:3000

+- You can login using example account `login: admin` `password: admin`

 \*-Development is faster to run but switching between sites might take longed due to jit compiling.
 If you click through routes and wait for 10-20s it should be faster